- Miss L Murray, MA BMus LTCL LMusTCL PGCE (Subject Leader)

-- At AS Level students will study two topics: Music for Orchestra, 1700 to 1900 and Music for Solo Piano, 1825 to 1890.
-These will be assessed through a test of aural perception (1 hour) and a written examination (75 mins).
-These two papers account for 40% of the AS level.
-Students will have to complete a practical exam, performing either a solo or ensemble performance (40%).
-The final unit is a Multi-Track Recording.
-Students must create a multi-track recording of a performance which consists of at least four independent vocal and/or instrumental parts.
-The student is free to select an appropriate performance for recording.
-They must then submit a rough mix and a final mix-down (20%).
+- At AS Level students will study three topics: Music for Orchestra, 1700 to 1900, Sacred Vocal Music and Secular Vocal Music.
+These will be assessed through a test of aural perception (1 hour) and a written examination (2 hours).
+These two papers account for 35% of the AS level.
+Students will have to complete a practical exam, performing either a solo or ensemble performance (32.5%).
+The final unit is a Composition with Music Technology.
+Students must create a multi-track recording of their composition which consists of at least four independent vocal and/or instrumental parts.
+They must then submit a rough mix and a final mix-down (32.5%).

 - Extra Curricular Activities play a large part in the Music Department.
 We have Junior and Senior Choir, Orchestra, Traditional Group and many different bands and ensembles.
-All these groups/ensembles are given the opportunity to perform at our two main concerts throughout the year: Christmas Celebrations and The Musical Evening.
-There are many student-lead bands within the College and this is greatly encouraged in the Department.
+All these groups/ensembles are given the opportunity to perform at our two main concerts throughout the year: the Carol Service and the Musical Evening.

-- There are many instrumental and vocal lessons on offer in the College: piano, singing, percussion, brass and woodwind, strings, guitar and bagpipe lessons.
+- There are many instrumental and vocal lessons on offer in the College: piano, singing, percussion, brass and woodwind, strings and guitar.
 All students are given the opportunity to begin an instrument at Slemish College if they wish.

 - Grade 5 theory is also offered as an extra curricular activity once every two years for any student in years 11-14 who may need it in order to complete higher grade examinations or for those who want extra help towards GCSE and A Level Music study.

-- The College also stage a musical production every two years which is usually open to students from Year 10 upwards.
-In previous years we have staged various productions such as Grease, My Fair Lady, Joseph and The Amazing Technicolour Dreamcoat and most recently, Calamity Jane.
+- The College also stage a musical production every two years which is open to students from Year 9 upwards.
+In previous years we have staged various productions such as Grease, My Fair Lady, Joseph and The Amazing Technicolour Dreamcoat, Calamity Jane and most recently, The Sound of Music.
 This is a great opportunity for students who enjoy Musical Theatre.

-- A level Music student also have an opportunity to take a trip to London in either Yr 13 or 14.
-This usually involves attending two West End performances and also some musical exhibitions and sights.
+- A level Music student also have an opportunity to take a trip to London in either Year 13 or 14.
+This usually involves attending two/three West End performances and also some musical exhibitions and sights.